Have Your Stocks Risen In Value?

 If you are 70½ or older, you can make a direct transfer from your IRA to the National Forest Foundation without having to count this as income for federal income tax purposes.
 Thus, the transfer not only satisfies the minimum distribution requirement but can also provide a significant tax benefit.
 Of course, this may enable you to make a greater charitable gift now at a lower “cost” to support our National Forests.
 Again, we encourage you to check with your financial advisor.

 Donating appreciated securities – such as stocks, bonds or mutual funds – directly to the NFF may provide attractive tax advantages.
 It is easy: rather than selling the asset and donating cash, you donate the asset itself to the NFF.
-When you do, you pay no capital gains taxes, and if you itemize your deductions, you can claim the full appreciated value of asset as a deduction, thus lowering your tax burden.
+When you do, you pay no capital gains taxes, and if you itemize your deductions, you may be able to claim the full appreciated value of asset as a deduction, thus lowering your tax burden.

 For example: If you own 50 shares of XYZ Company whose stock has increased from $40 to $50 per share over time, and you donate the shares directly to the NFF, here is the math: